OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 > Note: Please refer to the [Configure M365/Azure Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the pipeline.

 ## Getting started guide for other platforms
-You can follow the pre-defined example scripts to build and customize CI/CD pipelines on other platforms:
+You can follow the pre-defined example bash scripts to build and customize CI/CD pipelines on other platforms:
 * [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-ci-template.sh)
 * [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-cd-template.sh)
+The scripts are pretty straightforward and most parts of them are cross-platform CLI, so it's easy to transform them to other types of script, for example, powershell.

 The scripts are based on a cross-platform TeamsFx command line tool [TeamsFx-CLI](https://www.npmjs.com/package/@microsoft/teamsfx-cli).
 You can install it with `npm install -g @microsoft/teamsfx-cli` and follow the [documentation](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/cli/user-manual.md) to customize the scripts.